AdobeDocs/experience-manager-65.en/help/sites-deploying/queries-and-indexing.md

 >[!CAUTION]
 >
->Do not use an embedded Solr server in a production enviroment.
-It should be used only in a development enviroment.
+>Do not use an embedded Solr server in a production environment.
+It should be used only in a development environment.

 AEM can be used with an embedded Solr server that can be configured via the Web Console.
 In this case, the Solr server will run in the same JVM as the AEM instance it is embedded to.